LAUREL KRAUSE, April 25, 2011

 Within the year President Nixon’s men strongly encouraged my folks to stop demanding investigations, drop every legal inquiry, offering Arthur Krause bribes for millions of dollars and my father turned them all down.
 Just the same, our family was put under surveillance by the FBI for years, continuing to this day.

 The Kent State law suits were heard in court houses all the way to the US Supreme Court and back over the next nine years.
-In 1979, Dad’s efforts settled at $15,000 and the ‘statement of regret’ was personally signed by each of the guardsmen that shot at Allison, along with their commanders ~ something Dad insisted on.
+In 1979, Dad’s efforts settled at $15,000 with a plaintiff’s civil settlement statement and the ‘statement of regret’ was personally signed by each of the guardsmen that shot at Allison, along with their commanders ~ something Dad insisted on.

 Dad fought for Allison’s right to protest and her murder at the hands of the United States government until the end of his days.
 Arthur Krause knew that the murders at Kent State 1970 were personal for us, yet important for all.